Stress-Free Posture and Body Mechanics. Part Three: Resilience

 The human body is designed to move.
 It has the remarkable ability to be conditioned, and to rise to any physical challenge and demand.

 Skeletal muscle is a component of our soft tissues that we can directly influence for structural alignment, postural integrity, balance, improved body mechanics, and to protect our joints.
-A healthy muscle is both flexible and strong.
+A healthy muscle is both flexible and strong; hydrated; well fed, and well rested.

 Unfortunately, most people that I treat have extreme fitness habits, unsupported by basic health habits - with effects compounded by unhealthy habits.
 I have been charting the short and long term damage of this behaviour.
 Any fitness activity unsupported by basic health habits increases the risk of injury and disease.